ksu-cs-textbooks/cis400/content/D-milestones-f21/09-milestone-7.md

 * `Price` - A `decimal` get-only property representing the price of the menu item.
 * `Calories` - A `uint` get-only property representing the calories of the menu item.
-* `SpecialInstructions` - A `Enumerable<string>` get-only property representing the special instructions for preparing the menu item.
+* `SpecialInstructions` - An `IEnumerable<string>` get-only property representing the special instructions for preparing the menu item.
 * `Name` - A `string` get-only property representing the name of the menu item (this should be the same string as is returned from the `ToString()` method).

 You will then need to implement the `IOrderItem` interface on **all** of your data classes, i.e. all 12 zodiac-themed food classes, plus the base classes for `Entree`, `Side`, `Drink`, `Treat`, and `Gyro`.
 Note this may involve adding properties to classes that previously did not have them!